webbingbrasil/filament-advancedfilter/README.md

 TextFilter::make('name')
 ```

-This filter allows the user to search for the following conditions:
+This filter allows users to search records in the following conditions:

 - Is equal/not equal to user's input
 - Starts/not starts with user's input